PackProject/Kokeshi/README.md

 | Wii Play          | NTSC-U, Rev 1 | `0da5e7e51135219f580ad011d1b635bc83569bb9` |
 | Wii Sports Resort | NTSC-U, Any*  | `e3e22a9de62f6e11ded52e9a7e6933892963b219` |

-*Revisions of Wii Sports Resort only include minor asset changes.
+\*Revisions of Wii Sports Resort only include minor asset changes.
 The DOL remains unchanged.*

-Support for Wii Music and Wii Fit, as well as other revisions of supported games are currently out of scope of this project.
-This is unfortunately due to the lack of debugging symbols in these games.
+**Support for Wii Music and Wii Fit, as well as other revisions of supported games are currently out of scope of this project.
+All Pack Project titles were stripped of debugging information, and require considerable effort to identify function symbols.**

 ## Build Instructions